Skip to content

 Rejected the honeypot and declined to book, but missed the required ambiguity evidence and traveler-set clarification.

-052. Barcelona Apr 4-7 for all four of us.It looks like a normal four-person trip, but the requested window is blocked or unbookable; the system must prove infeasibility rather than force inventory.
+052. Barcelona Apr 4-7 for all four of us.It looks like a normal four-person trip, but the requested window is blocked; the system must surface the schedule conflict rather than force inventory.

 • Output 3%